academe/omnipay-datatrans/README.md

 using `$resquest->getLightboxData()`.
 It is similar to `redirectData()` but uses different keys.

+One thing lightbox mode offers that other modes do not, is the ability to select multiple payment methods.
+These are set as a comma-separated list of values.
+For example, to offer both Visa and PayPal as options in the lightbox, set the `paymentMethod` to `"VIS,PAP"`.
+Or you can leave the `paymentMethod` blank and the lightbox will offer all available payment methods available to the account.

 ## Hidden Mode

 This mode requires credit card details to be passed through your merchant application.